Leadership and governance

 Merren brings extensive corporate governance experience, having served as company chair and director across multiple sectors and is a member of Chief Executive Women.

-Graduate Diploma in Applied Finance, FINSIA (now Kaplan Business School), 2009
+Merren has a Graduate Diploma in Applied Finance, FINSIA (now Kaplan Business School) and a Bachelor of Law and Arts from the University of Melbourne.

 Scott McKay